Dialpad vs. RingCentral

-Choosing between Dialpad vs. RingCentral for your business communications comes down to these five questions:
+Choosing between Dialpad and RingCentral for your business communications comes down to these five questions:

 • Do you need a platform built around AI from day one, or one with the broadest enterprise track record?

-• Is your priority a unified contact center and phone system, or do you also need video conferencing and events?
+• Is your priority a unified contact center and phone system, or do you also need video conferencing and large-scale events infrastructure?

-• How important is it that your communications platform connects to verified prospect and customer intelligence, so your team knows who they're calling and why?
+• How important is it that your communications platform connects to verified prospect and customer intelligence, so your team knows who they are calling and why before the conversation starts?

-• Are you looking for a platform that scales to thousands of users across countries, or one that fits a leaner, faster-moving team?
+• Are you looking for a platform that scales to thousands of users across countries, or one that fits a leaner, faster-moving team that values fast deployment above all else?

-• Do your sales and support teams need real-time AI coaching during calls, or is post-call analysis enough?
+• Do your sales and support teams need real-time AI coaching during calls, or is post-call analysis and meeting summaries enough?

 Dialpad is the AI-native communications platform for companies that want real-time transcription, coaching, and automation in every call, message, and meeting.
 Its proprietary DialpadGPT, trained on over seven billion minutes of business conversations, powers features like AI Recaps, AI CSAT scoring, and live agent coaching across its unified platform.